Share

 Morning Plenary Sessions

-[9:00 am – 9:30 am]
+[9:30 am – 10:00 am]

 Plenary Session 3

-[9:30 am – 10:45 am]
+[10:00 am – 11:30 am]

 Transformation of energy systems and handling increasingly destabilised water cycles are the top of the agenda for many societies around the world.
 But countries are in distinctly different positions, some overwhelmed by challenges, others benefitting.
 While multiple new solutions are at hand, some goals are conflicting, and competition is fierce.
 In many cases, the roll-out of new solutions is out of sync with infrastructure development.
 Climate and other sustainability policies appear at odds with industrial policies.
-At the same time, the interdependency of water and energy is set to intensify, with significant implications for both.
+At the same time, the interdependency of energy is set to intensify, with significant implications for both.

 Coffee Break